JakuWorks/PowerShell-File-Walker-Commands/README.md

 ## Short Description
-PowerShell-File-Walker-Commands is a bundle of four commands `cda`, `cdf`, `elev`, `unelev` that simplify common PowerShell shell tasks
+PowerShell-File-Walker-Commands is a bundle of four commands: `cda`, `cdf`, `elev`, `unelev` - that simplify common PowerShell shell tasks.

 ## Commands